ChalmersRobotPostman/installation2/README.md

 * Download this [script](https://github.com/ChalmersRobotPostman/Installation.sh) , which downloads ROS, creates a new catkin workspace and clones down all the repositories you need.
 If you don't need to do all this, just comment out the lines you don't want to run.

     * Put the file where you want to create the new workspace and **source** it (just running it won't work)
+    * It is important that you have git installed before running this installation file!!!

           cd path/to/installation